Exodus 5

 - Ecclesiastes 4:1I considered all the oppressions... and they had no comforter; and on the side of their oppressors there was power.The “evil case” of verse 19 named in wisdom - the oppressed with no comforter, the oppressor with the power.

-- Psalm 9:9The LORD also will be a refuge for the oppressed, a refuge in times of trouble.The court above Pharaoh’s court - the throne the failed appeal could not reach, but the cry can.
+- Psalm 9:9The LORD also will be a refuge for the oppressed, a refuge in times of trouble.The court above Pharaoh's court - the throne that hears what Pharaoh refused to hear.

 - Luke 18:7-8And shall not God avenge his own elect, which cry day and night unto him...
-I tell you that he will avenge them speedily.The unjust judge who would not hear, answered by the Judge who will - the recourse Pharaoh denied.
+I tell you that he will avenge them speedily.The unjust judge who would not hear, and the Judge above him who will - the recourse Pharaoh denied.

 They Accuse the Deliverer; He Brings It to God